morkeltry/psql-boilerplate/README.md

 Now you could set:
 `env DATABASE_URL=postgresql://username:password@hostname/dbname`
-but, why not place it in ./env ?
+but, why not place it in .env ?
 In .env, remember to `export` and don't add spaces around the `=`.

 (Port 5432 is the default, so no need to specify it)